mgesmth/douglas_fir/README.md

 # Douglas-fir Genomics Pipeline

-Here I have including all of the final versions of the scripts I used for the interior Douglas-fir genomics projects out of the Booker lab.
+Code is being added as the project progresses.

+## Assembly Quality Assessment

+### Statistics

+QUAST/, meryl/, merqury/, GenomeScope/ and BUSCO/ were used to gather quality statistics for both interior and coastal Douglas-fir genome assemblies as appropriate.

 ```sh
 #The code used to build the intDF011 assembly (not CBP):